AlibabaCloudDocs/vod/intl.en-US/Best Practice/Upload videos by using the OSS native SDK.md

     use OSS\Core\OssException;
     ```

-    **Note:** For more information, see the topics about the installation of ApsaraVideo VOD SDK for PHP and OSS SDK for PHP.
+    **Note:** For more information, see the topics about the installation of [ApsaraVideo VOD SDK for PHP](https://help.aliyun.com/document_detail/61067.html?spm=a2c4g.11186623.6.1068.6fd36de0T82ILT) and [OSS SDK for PHP](https://help.aliyun.com/document_detail/85580.html?spm=a2c4g.11174283.6.1226.43167da2eqJiPR).

 **Reference code**

 -   Define the functions of the core steps:
-    1. Use the AccessKey to initialize the ApsaraVideo VOD client.
+    1. Use the AccessKey pair to initialize the ApsaraVideo VOD client.

-        The following code provides an example:
+        Sample code:

         ```
         function init_vod_client($accessKeyId, $accessKeySecret) {